procyberian/octavarium/README.md

 A Software suite for connecting the bridge between musicians and hackers

+Copyright (C) 2024-2025 QB Networks

-Copyright (C) 2023  Masscollabs Services
+Copyright (C) 2017-2025 Masscollabs Services

+Copyright (C) 2017-2025 Procyberian and contributors

+Copyright (C) 2017-2025 Mass Collaboration Labs and contributors

+Copyright (C) 2017-2025 amassivus and contributors

+Copyright (C) 2024-2025 godigitalist and contributors

-Copyright (C) 2023  procyberian and contributors
+Copyright (C) 2024-2025 bilsege and contributors

+Copyright (C) 2024-2025 Birleşik Dergi Yazarları

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published